I don’t think TallyHo needs AI built in. But I fully believe you should be free to use it if you want to.

 Works with Claude, ChatGPT, Gemini, Copilot, OpenClaw, or any LLM that can fetch a URL.

 The AI Data Feed is read-only.
 Your AI tool can read and reason over your data, but it cannot create, edit, or delete anything in TallyHo.
-It won’t be able to mark tasks as invoiced.
+Once your AI has generated the invoice, you still mark tasks as invoiced yourself inside TallyHo.
 It is also not an MCP server, so it won’t appear as a connected tool inside Claude or similar apps.
 It is simply a URL that returns your data as JSON, which any AI tool or script can fetch.

 I’d genuinely love to hear how you’re using this.
 Drop me a line at [email protected] with your prompts, workflows, or any suggestions.